And no, this is not a trick question.

 With the elimination of the above federal mandates and subsidies, there would no longer be a need for Medicare, Medicaid, or CHIP, the Children’s Health Insurance Program (titles 18, 19, and 21 of the Social Security Act, respectively).

 (Clarification: I am not proposing the devolution of such public health agencies as CDC, FDA, NIH, and the Public Health Service; nor the Indian Health Service.
 I regard all of those agencies as constitutional, although undoubtedly some of their individual activities are not.

 (Technical note for budget wonks: According to the Congressional Budget Office’s January 2015 baseline, projected federal outlays next year will be $3.93 trillion, receipts $3.46 trillion, and the deficit about $470 billion.
-If we were to devolve all twelve laws next year, those respective figures would fall to roughly $2.73 trillion in outlays and $2.26 trillion in receipts, with the deficit remaining at $470 billion.
+If we were to devolve all of these laws next year, those respective figures would fall to roughly $2.73 trillion in outlays and $2.26 trillion in receipts, with the deficit remaining at $470 billion.
 But thanks to devolution, the budget would naturally come into balance within, I would predict, as little as three years.
-Without devolution, or something like it, I can’t see how the budget will ever balance.)
+Without devolution, or something like it, I cannot see how the budget will ever balance.)

 The Best Way Forward